 Archetypes are omnipresent.

-They are within you, they are within others, and they create the very foundation of human behavior.
+They’re within you, they’re within others, and they create the very foundation of human behavior.

 Did you know that you can actually work with archetypes and it’s one of the most multi-layered ways of cultivating more love, happiness, and confidence, as well as accessing guidance and a sense of well-being on your spiritual journey?

 If this topic has your blood fizzing with excitement or curiosity, keep reading to learn where to start …